cilogi/cilogi-guides/offline/sample/media/meta/kibble-palace.jpg.md

 copyright: Tim Niblett, 2019
 licence: https://creativecommons.org/licenses/by-sa/4.0/

-# The Curator's House and Visitor Centre

-This image shows the Curator's House entrance, with Cafe awnings out.
-The Cafe is open year-round.
-Hours vary.
+# The Kibble Palace from the Gardens

+This photo was taken in Spring, after the borders have been filled with early blooms.